Out for Justice: Gene LeBell incident

-While on the production set, Seagal possibly claimed that due to his aikido training, he was "immune" to being choked unconscious.
-At some point.
-Gene LeBell (who was a stunt coordinator for the movie) heard about the claim and may have given Seagal the opportunity to prove it.
+During filming, there was an alleged physical altercation between Seagal and stunt coordinator Gene LeBell.
+While on the production set, Seagal allegedly claimed that due to his aikido training, he was "immune" to being choked unconscious.
+At some point, LeBell, a 10th degree red belt in judo and experienced catch wrestler, heard about the claim and gave Seagal the opportunity to prove it.
 He supposedly placed his arms around Seagal's neck, and once Seagal said "go", choked him into unconsciousness, urination and defecation.
-After refusing to comment for many years, LeBell circumspectly referred to the story in 2012 when questioned on the matter in an interview; some outlets chose to consider this confirmation of the story, despite LeBell refusing to directly comment.
+The popularity of this incident led LeBell to be counted in 1992 as a potential additional member of Robert Wall's controversial "Dirty Dozen," a group of martial artists willing to answer to a public challenge made by Seagal.